Trump Inauguration: D.C. National Guard Commander To Be Removed From Post In Middle Of Event

 — Amtrak Careers (@AmtrakCareers) August 5, 2015

-However, because Washington D.C. is not a state, but rather a District, calling up the National Guard is already more complicated than is standard.
+However, because Washington D.C. is not a state but rather a District, calling up the National Guard is already more complicated than is standard.
 In U.S. states, a governor can call their respective guards to active duty.
 In Washington D.C., a letter must be sent to the secretary of the Army, and a lengthy, seven-step process must be begun.

 While the District has managed to streamline this seemingly convoluted and time-consuming protocol, it could prove a major problem next weekend.
 Particularly if something goes unexpectedly awry amid the removal of the D.C.
 National Guard Commander and inauguration of controversial President-elect Donald Trump.